 executors based on

 the DAG of data flow defined on the pipeline.
-Here the spark executors does the
+Here the spark executors do the

 actual work, where the driver program sends out the relevant codes to executes

-at executor side.
+at the executor side.
 This is being done by serializing the relevant parts of the

-One thing to ensure is our program is serializable ( Source code, classes and objects ).
-Otherwise spark fails to execute the pipeline.
+One thing to ensure is our program is serializable ( Source code, classes, and objects ).
+Otherwise, the spark fails to execute the pipeline.

 How to skip spacy model serialization